Introduction

 Real Examples

 Understanding the composition of BR 81 is crucial in various scientific fields.
-For example, in nuclear medicine, bromine isotopes like BR 81 are used in diagnostic imaging and research.
+Think about it: for example, in nuclear medicine, bromine isotopes like BR 81 are used in diagnostic imaging and research.
 The stable isotope BR 81 is particularly useful because it does not undergo radioactive decay, making it safe for certain types of biological studies.

 In environmental science, tracking the presence of bromine isotopes helps scientists study ocean chemistry and atmospheric processes.
 Since bromine is highly reactive, its isotopes can serve as tracers for chemical reactions in the environment.